potash/lead-public/README.md

 ```

 #### 4. Load American Community Survey data:
 Use the [acs2postgres](https://github.com/dssg/acs2postgres) tool to load ACS 5-year data for Illinois into the database.
 Note that a subset of this data will be imported into the lead pipeline below, so the ACS data may be stored in a separate database from the lead data.

-#### 4. Specify the following environment variables in the `lead/default_profile` file:
+#### 5. Specify the following environment variables in the `lead/default_profile` file:
 ```
-# Postgresql databse connection information
+# Postgresql database connection information
 PGHOST=
 PGDATABASE=
 PGUSER=